xajler/instantcoach-api/README.md

 DB_HOST=localhost ./run-code-coverage.sh
 ```

-On test runs success _coverlet_ wil generate _coverage.xml_ in test folders and _Report Generator_ will merge code coverages and create coverage report in folder `_coveragereport`.
+On success of all tests _coverlet_ wil generate _coverage.xml_ in test folders and _Report Generator_ will merge code coverages and create coverage report in folder `_coveragereport`.
 To see coverage report open `_coveragereport/index.htm` in your favourite browser.

 ## Travis CI

-CI testing is done entirely in docker, because _Travis CI_ is currently not supports _.NET Core 2.2_had.
+CI testing is done entirely in docker, because _Travis CI_ is currently not supporting _.NET Core 2.2_.
 When tests are ran successfully generated code coverage will be sent to [coveralls.io](https://coveralls.io/github/xajler/instantcoach-api) service.

 There are two ways to do CI Testing depending on branch: